Travel Safe with MEDLIFE

 Daily Vehicle Sanitization

-Our vehicles will be sanitized and disinfected daily in order to significantly reduce the spread of bacteria and viruses, including COVID-19.
-While our vehicles have always been cleaned at the end of each tour, we have implemented additional disinfectant technology in response to the pandemic.
-This ensures that our guides, drivers, and customers stay safe while exceeding the requirements set by the CDC.
+Our vehicles will be sanitized and disinfected daily.
+While our vehicles have always been cleaned at the end of each tour, we are implementing additional precautions in response to the pandemic.
+This helps ensure that our guides, drivers, and volunteers stay safe.

-We will require drivers and guides to receive frequent testing and will install barriers in vehicles.
-Staff will receive daily temperature checks and participants will have assigned seating with the same member of the group they are rooming with for the duration of the tour.
-Hand sanitizer will be available.
-We will ensure vehicles have plenty of extra space.
+We require drivers and trip leaders to receive frequent testing and will install barriers in vehicles.
+Staff will receive frequent health screenings and hand sanitizer will be available.

-There will be a maximum of 15 passengers on all Service Learning Programs and social distancing 6+ feet apart.
-The use of masks throughout the tour is required and will be provided by MEDLIFE.
-Our trip leader will be responsible for the daily health check-ins of individual participants and will conduct temperature checks.
-If a participant is demonstrating symptoms, they will be separated from the tour and we will coordinate a medical visit.
-A doctor will have to clear you before rejoining the tour.
+Social distancing of 6+ feet apart will be required throughout the trip.
+Masks are compulsory and will be provided by MEDLIFE.
+Our trip leader will be responsible for the daily health check-ins of individual participants.
+If a participant is demonstrating symptoms, they will be separated from the group and we will coordinate a medical visit.
+A doctor will have to clear you before rejoining the trip.

-As travel slowly returns, we will continue to be in constant communication with our partner communities in Peru, Ecuador, Tanzania, and new communities to understand their needs and also their concerns regarding COVID-19.
+As travel returns, we will continue to be in constant communication with our partner communities in Peru, Ecuador, Tanzania, and new communities to understand their needs and concerns regarding COVID-19.
 We will only be taking student volunteers to communities that have explicitly expressed their comfort and enthusiasm.
-When visiting our partner communities along with requiring strict social distancing and use of masks, our focus will be on project work that allows our students to support communities while maintaining a safe distance.
-This ensures a positive impact to the community while ensuring the safety of vulnerable populations.
+When visiting our partner communities along with requiring strict social distancing and use of masks, our focus will be on projects that allow our students to support communities while maintaining a safe distance.
+This ensures a positive impact to the community while maintaining the safety of vulnerable populations.

 With 15+ years in operation, MEDLIFE is ready to create an impact even if volunteers are unable to do the physical work.
 Every single trip with MEDLIFE will still be supporting our medical, educational, and community development work.
 During your travels, we will have guest speakers such as staff, local professionals, or community members, to tell you about the impact your trip is making in partner communities.
 Whether it be a new staircase or home, a Mobile Clinic, a series of educational workshops, or a myriad of other things, your trip will have a direct impact in the same way any classic MEDLIFE Service Learning Trip does.